-The table below provides a summary of the safety concept recommendations reported in Section 3.6: Description of hardware and software diagnostics.
-The conditions of use to be applied to STM32F0 Series MCUs are reported in form of safety mechanism requirements.
+Table 114 provides a summary of the safety concept recommendations reported in Section 3.6.
+The conditions of use to be applied to STM32L0xx MCUs are reported in form of safety mechanism requirements.
 Exception is represented by some conditions of use introduced by FMEA analysis in order to correctly address specific failure modes.
-These conditions of use are reported at the end of Table 1.
+These conditions of use are reported at the end of Table 114.